springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 - Competing SIR diseases (there is cross immunity)
 - Cooperative SIR diseases (infection with one disease helps spread the other)

-The method separates out two distinct ways that transitions occur.
-To help demonstrate consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious individuals, they may enter an exposed state.
+The implementation requires the user to separate out two distinct ways that transitions occur.
+To help demonstrate consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious individuals they may enter an exposed state.
 They remain in that exposed state for some period of time before transitioning into the infectious state.
 They remain infectious and eventually transition into the recovered state.

+We can identify two broad types of transitions:

 - Sometimes individuals change status without influence from any other individual.
   For example, an infected individual may recover, or an exposed individual may